 When it comes to accessible parking sadly way too many people take on the role of a vigilante when it comes to protecting these kind of parking spaces.
 These are the type of people who believe if you park in these spaces and don't appear to have a disability that it is their duty to jump into action like some kind of an accessible parking space super hero.
 When called into action the first thing most accessible parking space vigilantes do is give you a dirty look then they wait patiently for you to exit your vehicle.
 It's at that point when they might start yelling at you using every insult in the book while saying things like; "Laziness is not a disability" or "Why don't you save those spaces for the people who really need them".
 Some will even curse you out all in an effort to belittle you in public to make you feel as if you are doing something wrong when your not.

-All too often it seems as if people are getting confused by the international symbol for accessibility being a person using a wheelchair.
+All too often it seems as if people are still getting confused by the international symbol for accessibility being a person using a wheelchair.
 The mistake some people are making is believing that if they don't see us using a wheelchair or a cane that we must be perfectly fine.
 What many of these people seem to be unable to learn is that a disability can affect anyone young or old even those who still have the ability to walk.
 I do hope one day that every one thinks twice before judging people who may not look disabled who use accessible parking.
 The best thing for everyone to do is they see an accessible parking permit it's might be best to just mind your business.
 After all no one wins when it comes to Parking Spot Rage.
 Most of us are just trying to enjoy our day and we don't need you ruining it.